 Of course, DSA is not alone in this view in the history of the socialist movement.
 As Western countries began to reap the fruits of imperialist extraction in the early 20th century, which meant that the bourgeoisie could distribute some of their stolen wealth to the working class, many socialist organizations began to espouse this revisionist view that class collaboration is possible.
 In the Preface to Evolutionary Socialism, Eduard Bernstein, the prince of revisionism, says, “a greater security for lasting success lies in a steady advance than in the possibilities offered by a catastrophic crash.”18 Or in other words, since the working class is achieving better conditions and the bourgeoisie is being held to account by democratic governments, then a revolution is not necessary.
 For Bernstein, class collaboration is the best path to socialism.

-If we follow the revisionist path of class collaboration, we will be crushed just like Bernstein and the revisionists in Germany were by the fascists.
-As Althusser demonstrates in Philosophy for Non-Philosophers16, the bourgeoisie only ever gives better conditions to the workers to neutralize revolutionary energy.
-The minute the threat of proletarian revolution is gone, the bourgeoisie and the State will destroy/undermine unions and worsen conditions for workers.
+If we follow the revisionist path of class collaboration, we will be crushed just like Bernstein and the revisionists in Germany by the fascists.
+As Althusser demonstrates in Philosophy for Non-Philosophers, the bourgeoisie only ever gives better conditions to the workers to neutralize revolutionary energy.19 The minute the threat of a revolution is gone, the bourgeoisie and the State will destroy/undermine unions and worsen conditions for workers.
 We saw this exact process happen in the 80’s under Reagan.
 Reagan was only possible because socialist movements of the 60’s and 70’s fell apart in the face of state repression and social welfare policies designed to neuter revolutionary energy.
 In the face of the uprisings and rapidly intensifying social crises, revisionism and the negation of class struggle embodied by DSA will lead us to a crushing defeat.

 V4.
 Reducing Marxism to the prediction of global revolution followed by communism